cwillam/cwillam/README.md

 ## 🚀 Focus & Goals

-- 🧱 **Master the fundamentals**
+- 🧱 **Mastering the fundamentals**
-  Solid foundation in HTML, CSS, JavaScript, PHP and SQL – building strong, maintainable web applications.
+  Strengthening my core knowledge in HTML, CSS, JavaScript, PHP and SQL through structured learning and repetition.

-- 🖥️ **Frontend & UI Design**
+- 🖥️ **Frontend & UI Practice**
-  Creating responsive layouts and user-friendly interfaces using modern HTML/CSS and vanilla JavaScript.
+  Creating responsive layouts and interactive UIs using HTML, CSS, and vanilla JavaScript – focusing on code structure, accessibility and usability.

-- 🔧 **Backend Development**
+- 🔧 **Exploring Backend Technologies**
-  Working with **PHP (LAMP/PERN)** and **JavaScript/Node.js (MERN)** to create dynamic, data-driven web apps and APIs.
+  Gradually learning server-side development with PHP and Node.js – understanding databases, routing, and data flow at a fundamental level.

-- 🧰 **Modern developer tools & workflows**
+- 🧰 **Tooling & Workflows**
-  Learning Git/GitHub, Docker, Linux CLI, debugging workflows, and clean code principles step by step.
+  Getting comfortable with Git, GitHub, Linux CLI, debugging, and clean code – integrating them into daily practice.

-- 🎯 **Portfolio & real-world focus**
+- 🎯 **Project Preparation**
-  Completing real projects, UI challenges, and building reusable components and systems – with long-term goals in **freelancing** and **remote full-stack roles**.
+  Practicing smaller challenges and exercises to prepare for upcoming full projects, real-world apps, and portfolio building.

 ---